-- 1. Has a stable or slowly progressive disability that interferes with normal driving or access to public or private transportation; and - 2.
-Following plan as agreed or is demonstrating motivation in training or in other activities which indicate the plan will be successful and lead to an employment outcome; or, - 3.
-Has a job offer that requires "independent transportation"; or, - 4.
-Is working, including self-employment; and, - 5.
+- a.
+Has a stable or slowly progressive disability that interferes with normal driving or access to public or private transportation; and - b.
+Following plan as agreed or is demonstrating motivation in training or in other activities which indicate the plan will be successful and lead to an employment outcome; or, - c.
+Has a job offer that requires "independent transportation"; or, - d.
+Is working, including self-employment; and, - e.
 The consumer's combined potential income and resources are expected to be sufficient to maintain the vehicle, any modifications and insurance coverage for the vehicle and equipment.